BIGSTAR/angular-hotkeys/README.md

 ================
 Configuration-centric keyboard shortcuts for your Angular apps.

-#### Added Custom Map featured when you need to add new mappings.
-For example, smart TV's that used specia keycodes
+Now supports custom key mappings.
+For example, HTML5 Smart TV's that used special keycodes for remotes.
 Example:
 ```js
 // custom key codes